 Today, after 11 weeks of winter or about half of the season, storage inventories are sitting just over 3.14 Tcf.
 Not too far off from the five-year average of 3.09 Tcf.
 However, where we are today has been driven by a combination of factors: foremost US natural gas production has continued to climb hitting record levels in December (BTU estimates December 2019 dry production at 95.9 Bcf/d), meaning that demand must be more robust than in the past to see the same amount of storage withdrawals.

-The more apparent reason, especially for anyone who has stepped outside over that past few weeks, is weather.
+The more apparent reason, especially for anyone who has stepped outside over the past few weeks, is weather.
 New York and Chicago averaged 43 and 41 degrees Fahrenheit in the last week of December, respectively.
 While still chilly for many, those temperatures are a far cry from the respective average temperatures of 37 and 27.

 So, what does this mean for storage?
 The graphic below shows how storage withdrawals have fared this year against the five-year average.
 Withdrawals bounced around the five-year average for the first month or so of winter, however recent withdrawals, which tend to be the largest of the season, have been hammered by record production and warm weather.